 In response to the requirement for additional tactical support, the ASA began training select elements to perform a mobile communications security mission and participated in its first tactical exercises starting in late 1948.
-From 1949 to 1950, the 60th Signal Service Company at Fort Lewis, Washington, served as the agency's test bed for mobile field support.
-In the summer of 1949, the company began preparation to transition from fixed-station missions to training for mobile COMINT collection and security monitoring missions and assignment as part of the General Reserve.
+From 1949 through 1950, the 60th Signal Service

+Company at Fort Lewis, Washington, served as the Agency's test bed for mobile field support.
+In the summer of 1949, the company began preparation to transition from fixed station missions to training for mobile COMINT collection and security monitoring missions and assignment as part of the General Reserve.
 Yet, the company only finally reached its full strength of 242 enlisted personnel in November 1949 and did not begin its mobile collection training until March 1950.
 Reflecting the Army's lack of emphasis on tactical monitoring, most of the assigned equipment had been in long-term storage since 1946 and was in poor repair.
-The changes in the 60th Signal Service Company represented the first attempts to encourage innovation within the tactical security monitoring mission since World War II.
+The changes in the 60th Signal Service Company represented the first attempts to encourage innovation within the tactical security monitoring mission since WWII.
 Yet, manpower and equipment shortfalls inhibited its operations and experimentation.
-ASA tactical elements also remained undifferentiated during the period, with its signal service companies tasked to perform both COMINT collection and security monitoring.
+ASA tactical elements also remained undifferentiated during the period, with its Signal Service Companies tasked to perform both COMINT collection and security monitoring.

 Eighth Army's request importantly demonstrated the clear lack of force structure needed to provide tactical signal security support to field armies in combat.
-With a clear requirement, ASA sought to change this with the design of Table of Organization and Equipment (T/O&E) 32-500 in January 1950.
-The plan called for a communications reconnaissance group at the Army level and dedicated intelligence and security monitoring companies at the corps level.
-Communications reconnaissance companies (security) were tasked with providing full twenty-four-hour per day coverage of corps and below radio circuits.
-T/O&E 32-500 was remarkably similar to the recommendations in the theater board of 1945; however, ongoing personnel shortfalls within the agency and the continuing requirement to maintain fixed sites initially prevented the establishment of these organizations before the start of the Korean War.
-Also, simply redesigning the company did not yield the practical understanding of how it would work-that had atrophied.
+With a clear requirement, ASA sought to change this with the design of T/O&E 32-500 in January 1950.
+The plan called for a Communications Reconnaissance Group at the Army level and dedicated intelligence and security monitoring companies at the Corps level.
+36 Communications Reconnaissance Companies (Security) were tasked with providing full 24-hour per day coverage of Corps and below radio circuits.
+37 T/O&E 32-500 was remarkably similar to the recommendations in the Theater Board of 1945 - however, ongoing personnel shortfalls within the Agency and the continuing requirement to maintain fixed sites initially prevented the establishment of these organizations before the start of the Korean War.38 Also, simply redesigning the company did not yield the practical understanding of how it would work - that had atrophied.